marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 SHOULD NOT wait until address candidate discovery has finished; instead, it SHOULD update the advertised set as soon as new candidates become available.
 This speeds up NAT traversal and is similar to Trickle ICE ({{?RFC8838}}).

+The server stores the sending bases associated with each advertised address.
+Candidates with different sending bases MUST be advertised as separate entries, even if their advertised addresses are identical.

 The server removes a stale address candidate by omitting it from a subsequent address-set update, e.g., when the network interface becomes unavailable.